DesiKS/reacto_wk5/README.md

 ---

-### RE
+### RE-

-- Interviewee does not need to write the "node" function, but should be aware of the structure of a node
+- The interviewee should be aware of the structure of a node (i.e. it has value, left and right properties).
+Encourage them to write the 'node' function themselves.

-- Be sure to have your interviewee sketch an example tree
+- Be sure to have your interviewee sketch an example tree.

-- You may need to remind your interviewee of what depth means in a tree (the root has depth 0, and each node's depth is it's parent's depth + 1)
+- You may need to remind your interviewee of what depth means in a tree (the root has depth 0 and each node's depth is its parent's depth + 1)

 ---

-### AC
+### -AC-

 - You may want to remind your interviewee that many tree problems have a depth-first and a breadth-first solution

-- Remind them that each child of a tree node is it's own tree
+- Remind them that each child of a tree node is its own tree (will be handy for the depth-first approach)

 ---

-### TO
+### -TO

   - If your interviewee finishes, ask them:
   - What is the Big O of their approach?
-  - If they found the depth first solution, suggest they look for a breadth first solution, or vice-versa
+  - If they found the depth-first solution, suggest they look for a breadth-first solution, or vice-versa

 ---